apache/skywalking-python/docs/en/contribution/CodingStyle.md

 Please make sure the imports are placed in a good order, or flake8-isort will notify you of the violations.

 Run `make dev-fix` to automatically fix the sorting problem.

+# Naming
+In PEP8 convention, we are required to use snake_case as the accepted style.

+However, there are special cases.
+For example, you are overriding/monkey-patching a method which happens to use the old style camelCase naming, then it is acceptable to have the original naming convention to preserve context.

+Please mark the line with `# noqa` to avoid linting.